 creative expression.
 Fusion bellydance

-rejuvenated with vinyasa flow yoga on a daily basis.
-I have a solid
+rooted and rejuvenated with vinyasa flow yoga on a daily basis.
+I

-background in Suzuki actor training and have dabbled with butoh,
+have a solid background in Suzuki actor training and have dabbled

-emerging with my own intuitive movement practice.
-And for eight
+with butoh, emerging with my own intuitive movement practice.
+I

 I went to university in the Pioneer Valley of Massachusetts,